DenisPushkin/GOTU-real-valued/README.md

 # Implementation for the paper "On the Minimal Degree Bias in OOD Generalization for non-Boolean Functions"

+Paper link: https://arxiv.org/abs/2406.06354.
+Proceedings of the ICML 2024.

-We use the PyTorch framework.
+For the implementation, we use the PyTorch framework.

 ## Content
 - `datasets.py`: contains the code to generate data.
 Supports Gaussian distribution, and uniform distribution (on the Boolean domain or the set of bounded integers);